Turning risk into opportunity: Five questions to ask

 The strategic planning process is myopic at many organizations — top-down, numbers-driven, and lacking an appropriate level of risk awareness.
 (Hint: If leadership isn’t continuously asking, “What are types of things that can get in the way of the organization meeting its targets?” the answer is likely no.)

 Unfortunately, we observe a real lack of understanding about potential exposures.
-When organizations do think about risk, they tend to focus on creating what they believe is a once-and-done plan and toss it over the fence to the rest of the organization, or they may over-rely on insurance coverages to cover loss.
+When organizations do think about risk, they tend to focus on creating what they believe is a once-and-done plan.
+They toss it over the fence to the rest of the organization, or they may over-rely on insurance coverages to cover loss when in fact, leaning heavily on your coverage only means that the cost of coverage will rise (and sometimes exponentially.)

-3. Does your organization treat risk management as a discrete event rather than continuous process?
+3. Does your organization treat risk management as a discrete, siloed event rather than a continuous, holistic process?

-As we talk to executives and managers, we often hear comments like, "We talked about risk management, so we're good," as if it's a box to check.
-Or, "We had a risk assessment done last year — it's in that binder on the shelf."
+As we talk to executives and managers, we often hear comments like, “We talked about risk management, so we’re good,” as if it’s a box to check.
+“We had a risk assessment done last year — it’s in that binder on the shelf.”
+Or, “That risk is exclusive to one department, we don’t need to consider it holistically.”

 4. Does your organization focus more on internal rather than external risks?